sahil095/RAG-based-financial-research-assistant/README.md

 ## License

-This project is open-source and free for research and educational use.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.
-For production or commercial deployments, please ensure compliance with data privacy regulations and review relevant LLM provider terms.

 ---